skyhoshi/Eamon-CS/README.md

 # Eamon-CS
 ### The Eamon RPG System (C# Branch)

 This is Eamon CS (ECS), a C# port of the classic Eamon roleplaying game system that debuted on the Apple II.
-Eamon was created by Donald Brown, but there have been many versions over the years, on a wide variety of computer systems.
-ECS is the production version of Eamon AC (EAC), an experimental prototype intended to extract the game from BASIC.
-EAC has been obsoleted in favor of this new Eamon, which hopefully will be the definitive version for the C family of languages.
+Eamon was created by Donald Brown, but there have been many versions over the years, on a variety of computer systems.
+ECS is the production version of Eamon AC (EAC), a prototype intended to extract the game from BASIC.
+EAC has been obsoleted in favor of this Eamon, which hopefully will be the definitive version for the C family of languages.

 #### Prerequisites